 While the commission is vital, its structure significantly affects sales outcomes.
 A poorly designed plan can lead to unwanted behaviors, like focusing solely on high-commission products.
 This can harm long-term business goals.

-The Fintech Landscape and Sales Compensation
+Fintech Industry Considerations for Sales Compensation

 Traditional industries like retail or real estate may offer differing commission structures.
 For example, real estate agents earn between 3% and 6% on house sales.
 Meanwhile, tech sales might see rates around 10% to 20%, reflecting product intricacy.